RIKEN-RCCS/lens3/doc/admin-guide.md

       $ lenticularis-admin show user-info
       ```
       - Drop command is not provided.
 To restore to default value, insert empty file
-      - Removed end user's zone is disabled.  (not deleted)
+      - Removed end user's pool is disabled.  (not deleted)
-      - Zones that group is removed from this list is disabled.  (not deleted)
+      - Pools that group is removed from this list is disabled.  (not deleted)

-    - Operations on Storage Zone Table
+    - Operations on Storage Pool Table
       ```
-      $ lenticularis-admin insert zone Zone-ID zonefile
+      $ lenticularis-admin insert pool Pool-ID poolfile
-      $ lenticularis-admin delete|disable zone Zone-ID...
+      $ lenticularis-admin delete|disable pool Pool-ID...
-      $ lenticularis-admin enable zone Zone-ID...
+      $ lenticularis-admin enable pool Pool-ID...
-      $ lenticularis-admin show zone [Zone-ID...]
+      $ lenticularis-admin show pool [Pool-ID...]
       ```
       - Options: --skip-initialize
       - This command does not initialize MinIO.
         - (MinIO is initialized on the first access of end user)
-      - Zones can be created, which owned by end users who does not appear
+      - Pools can be created, which owned by end users who does not appear
         in the Users Table or owned by denied user.

     - Backup and Restore